JiriDeJonghe/LLMFromScratch/2 - Neural Network/README.md

 </div>
 <div align="center">

-*Figure 1: Updated scatterplot for the fraud example to use two lines to better separate the classes*
+*Figure 2: Updated scatterplot for the fraud example to use two lines to better separate the classes*
 </div>

-This actually looks much better: using a crooked line we're able to completely separate the fraudulent and non-fraudulent transfers.
-This might look like a single crooked line, but you can continue these two lines and you get two straight lines, I simply left out a part for clarity.
-But this is a good discovery: we find that if we plot two lines and we combine them, we can create a line with one dent in it.
-But how can we create this?
+This actually looks much better: using this crooked line, created by our two separate straight lines, we're able to completely separate the fraudulent and non-fraudulent transfers.
+This is a good discovery: we find that if we plot two lines and combine them, we can create a line with one dent in it, allowing us to create more complex decision boundaries.
+But how can we make an AI system learn this?
 Let's reflect for a second.
 We know that the following is true:
 1. The combination of two straight lines creates a line with one dent in it
 2. A perceptron represents a single straight line

-This makes us wonder: what if we connect multiple perceptrons to combine their straight lines and this way learn a crooked line?
-In essence, that's all there is to it: the **multi-layer perceptron**.
-Or more commonly, a **neural network**.
+This makes us wonder: what if we somehow connect multiple perceptrons to combine their straight lines and this way learn a crooked line?
+In essence, that's all the whole fuss is about: the **multi-layer perceptron**, or more commonly, a **neural network**.
 Indeed, the simple perceptron we've been discussing the entire time is actually an **artificial neuron**, and by combining these neurons we can create a neural network!

+> NOTE: Up to this point we have used the word *perceptron* because it was the terminology used in the original experiments, but *neuron* is often used to refer to the exact same thing.
+Similarly, the multi-layer perceptron (or MLP) is often used interchangeably with neural networks.
+In actuality, a neural network is more broad, but for now we can assume they're the same.

 Okay, we understand now that in some way we can combine these straight lines that come out from our neurons (yes, from now on I will use this instead of perceptron), but it's not yet clear in what way these should be combined.
 To get some feeling for this, consider Figure 2.